yongkotaro/workpal/README.md

 npm start
 ```

-Run the SQL script `sample.sql` to create the database.
+Run the SQL script `sample.sql` to create or clear the database.